 What strategies can I use to overcome emotional eating?

-To fight emotional eating, identify triggers and find healthier coping methods.
+Identify the triggers and use other methods than eating.
 Practice mindfulness and reflect on your eating habits.
 This helps build a healthier relationship with food.

 How can I incorporate physical activity into my daily routine?